xavierjimenezp/shapepipe_photoz/README.md

  - `path_to_tile_run`: `(str)` path to the directory containing the *spectral_surveys* directories in which shapepipe was ran
  - `spectral_surveys`: `(list)` names of the spectral surveys (e.g. ['SDSS', 'eBOSS']).
 Must be ordered in the same way as  `spectral_names`.

-> **Note 1**: when running the preprocessing function `python photoz.py --nodes NODENUM --make True --survey SURVNAME`, where NODEDUM is the number of cores and SURVNAME is the survey name (either 'unions' or 'ps3pi_cfis'), a .csv spectral_catalog with columns RA, DEC, Z_SPEC is created from the original fits file.
+> **Note 1**: when running the preprocessing function `python photoz.py --nodes NODENUM --make True --survey SURVNAME`, where NODEDUM is the core number and SURVNAME is the survey name (either 'unions' or 'ps3pi_cfis'), a .csv spectral_catalog with columns RA, DEC, Z_SPEC is created from the original fits file.
 >
 > **Note 2**: please ensure that the paste_cat_runner was the last Shapepipe module to run.
 Otherwise, PhotoZ won't read the correct file.
 >